-Play Free Peoples conditions either under a character (like a possession, if the card says, "Bearer must be...") or to your support area, as indicated in by condition card.
+Play Free Peoples conditions either under a character (like a possession, if the card says, "Bearer must be...") or to your support area, as indicated in the game text of the condition card.

 Moving your fellowship

 During each of your fellowship phases, when you are finished performing fellowship actions, your fellowship must move forward to the next site on the adventure path.